paulhibbitts/DLC-Help/pages/03.wordpress/03.fndn101-fall2019/06.menus/docs.md

 # Edit 'Menu Settings'

 - Select 'Primary Menu'

+!!!!
+Your options might say 'Header', or 'Main Menu', or 'Top'.
+These should all be the same as 'Primary Menu'.

 - Tap 'Save Menu'

 !!
 Do NOT select 'Automatically add new top-level pages to this menu'.